 Choji goes through one when he and his team mates have to fight Asuma, who's been brought back via Edo Tensei.
 He shuts down, is unable to bring himself to fight, and is only snapped out of it when Ino enters his mind and gives him a pep talk while using his body to fight, and Choza protects him from a fire attack, before reminding him of his status as a future Akimichi clan head.
 Luckily for everyone involved, their words hit home and he does eventually snap out of it.

 The Start of Darkness for Kabuto features one when, during a battle, he wounds a woman who had been like his mother and is unable to recognize him.

 Kakashi gets one, demonstrating that he is Not So Stoic during his fight alongside Gai and Naruto against Tobi, when the latter first starts dropping hints and then revealing that he is in fact Obito Uchiha, Kakashi's old teammate whom he thought dead.
 Kakashi even becomes paralyzed with his thoughts until Gai of all people snaps him out of it.

 Obito Uchiha gets one when he sees one of his teammates stab the other.

-Naruto gets yet ANOTHER one when Obito tells him about all the death during the United Shinobi Alliance vs. Madara, Obito, and Juubi fight.
+Naruto gets yet another one when Neji dies to protect him and Obito takes the opportunity to deliver a Breaking Speech about death and the pointlessness of ideals.
 It requires Hinata slapping some sense into to snap him out of it.